JADAM Organic Farming Workshop Series (April 28 & May 5, 2018)

 In this course, you will learn to make everything you need for soil health and to avoid costly inputs.
 It is easy to practice and effective.
 This is a transformative course for those who are already familiar with organic principles and a great start for those new to organic techniques.

-The hands-on portion of the workshops teach you how to make the JADAM wetting agent (surfactant) as the base for natural pesticides and liquefied sulfur, both of which are game changers for organic farming.
+The hands-on portions of the workshops teach you how to make the JADAM wetting agent (surfactant) as the base for natural pesticides and liquefied sulfur, both of which are game changers for organic farming.

 The book "JADAM Organic Farming: the way to ultra-low cost agriculture" will be available on-site at a special price (see amazon.com for reviews).